MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/plan-volume-activation-of-office.md

 ms.localizationpriority: medium
 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
-description: "Provides Office admins with an overview of the different types of activation available for volume licensed versions of Office, Project, and Visio, such as KMS and MAK."
+description: "Provides Office admins with an overview of the different types of activation, such as KMS and MAK, available for volume licensed versions of Office, Project, and Visio."
 ---

 # Overview of volume activation of Office